mnipper/isurvey/README.md

     Isurvey::Credentials.company_identifier = [cp]
     Isurvey::Credentials.survey_password = [sp]

 Before being used, the API must be loaded.
-This can be done in your initialzer or in any other place you see fit.
+This can be done in your application controller or in any other place you see fit.

     Isurvey::API.load